Persian Cossack Brigade: Role in the rise of Reza Shah

 The histography of the Cossack Brigade has been colored by ideological considerations.
 During the early years of the Bolshevik regime in Russia, virtually everything that existed in Russia prior to the October Revolution of 1917 was painted in the blackest of colors and the Cossack Brigade was portrayed by Soviet historians as simply a murderous tool of Russian imperialism in Iran, a line that Soviet historians maintained until 1945.
 Besides for Lenin's opposition to Russian imperialism in Iran, Cossacks tended to fare very badly in Soviet historiography.
 In The Russian Civil War, the Cossacks fought on the White side and later on in the Second World War a number of Cossacks collaborated with Nazi Germany.
 Because of their roles in the Russian Civil War and the Second World War, Cossacks were invariably portrayed in a hostile light by Soviet historians as traitors and war criminals.
 The Israeli historians Uzi Rabi and Nugzar Ter-Oganov wrote that this focus in Soviet historiography on vilifying the Persian Cossack Brigade led to a neglect of a number of historical questions such as how the brigade actually functioned, who served in the brigade and why.

 After the Second World War, the Soviet Union initially refused to leave its occupation zone in Iran and sponsored a separatist government in Iranian Azerbaijan and Iranian Kurdistan.
 When Western historians started to portray Soviet foreign policy in Iran as merely a continuation of Imperial Russia's foreign policy in Iran, the Cossack Brigade was promptly "forgotten" by Soviet historians and was never mentioned again.
 In Iran during both the Pahlavi era and in the Islamic Republic, Qajar Iran was portrayed in a very unfavorable light.
-The fact that Reza Khan, the founder of the Pahlavi dynasty, had being able to become Shah because he started his career in a Russian-trained unit was regarded with some embarrassment by historians in Pahlavi era Iran.
+The fact that Reza Khan, the founder of the Pahlavi dynasty, had been able to become Shah because he started his career in a Russian-trained unit was regarded with some embarrassment by historians in Pahlavi era Iran.
 In present-day Islamic Republic of Iran, the Cossack Brigade is portrayed as another example of the "stupidity" of Naser al-Din who allowed Russia to exercise influence in Iran via the Cossack brigade as well providing the power base for Reza Khan to seize power in 1921.